jamestomasino/labs.tomasino.org/content/post/disqus-in-amp.md

 ### Configuration

-I'm not hard-coding my Disqus user name into these scripts, so I had to add it to my configuration file.
+I'm not hard-coding my Disqus username into these scripts, so I had to add it to my configuration file.

 ``` yaml
 disqus_name: superlabsblog